2018 European Darts Trophy

 The 2018 European Darts Trophy was the thirteenth of thirteen PDC European Tour events on the 2018 PDC Pro Tour.
-The tournament took place at the Lokhalle, Göttingen, Germany from 12–14 October 2018.
+The tournament took place at the Lokhalle, Göttingen, Germany from 12 to 14 October 2018.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Rob Cross 6–4 in 2017's final.

 Van Gerwen won his third consecutive European Darts Trophy title and his 28th European Tour title in total after an 8–3 win over James Wade in the final.

 Prize money

 This is how the prize money is divided: